franetheman/Intro-DataScience/README.md

-Repository for my university introduction to datascience course Will only be public for the duration of it
+Repository for my university introduction to datascience course.

+Will only be public for the duration of it